dandusaikrishna/Autonomous_Wall_Finishing_Robot-Trajectory_Planner_System/README.md

-# Autonomous Wall-Finishing Robot Control System
+# Autonomous Wall-Finishing Robot – Trajectory Planner System

 ## Overview
 This project is a backend and frontend system designed to control an autonomous wall-finishing robot.
 It includes: